scottw2/scottw2.github.io/_posts/2022-06-24-mapping-house-prices.md

-House prices are constantly in the news, however, basically all the news stories I've read about this topic don't focus on very granular data - instead talking about the country overall, or dividing prices by region and perhaps doing a deep dive into a specific locality.
-The focus of the post is to therefore look at house prices nationally - at a very local level.
+House prices are always in the news, however, basically all the stories I've read about this topic don't focus on very granular data - instead talking about the country overall, or dividing prices by region and perhaps doing a deep dive into a specific locality.
+The focus of the post is to therefore look at house prices nationally and at a very local level.
 This should 1) hopefully show some interesting trends and 2) allow me to learn a bit about making interactive maps in R.

 ### Data